-The amount of your contribution toward the cost of your dental coverage depends on:
+The amount you pay for dental coverage depends on:

 - The dental plan you choose; and - Your level of coverage (employee only, employee and spouse, employee and child(ren) or employee and family).

 Rates are provided in your new hire materials as well as during annual benefits open enrollment.